whiver/nifi-protobuf-processor/README.md

 - [ ] Allow to encode/decode from/to XML, JSON, YAML
 - [ ] Provides a ready-to-use Docker image of Apache NiFi with the NiFi Protobuf Processor

+### Current limitations

+For now only the first message type is considered in the schema.

 ## Installation

 *Soon!*